ReDI-School/intro-java/lesson4/scanner.md

 * enter an _a_ as first
 * enter an _b_ as second

-The (for many surprising) result is that the program will not ask the user for a third value to enter but instead print the following
+The result, many will be surprised, is that the program will not ask the user for a third value to enter but instead print the following

 ```bash
 Enter first: